ShibinSurendranath/dynamoDbToCSV/README.md

 You need to make relevant configuration changes to run the program in `config.js`.

-The data is flattened out in the CSV file.
-So if you have a `JSON` with nested attribute `inner` inside `outer` attribute, you would see the field mapping in CSV file as `outer.inner`
+The Mapped data is flattened out in the CSV file.
+So if you have a `JSON` with nested attribute `inner` inside `outer` attribute, you would see the field mapping in CSV file as `outer.inner`.
+List data is not flatted and written in `JSON` format (including any nested data).

 Alternatively you can pass following command line arguments in order (keys corresponding to `config.js` also given)
 1. AWS access key to access S3